The Vegetation of Virginia

 vast treeless plains and spruce-fir forests disappeared from Virginia after ice age ended

-The first Virginians arrived in the state about 15,000 years ago.
-Especially east of the Appalachians, they probably found a mixture of pines and prairie - not a thick, closed-canopy conifer forest such as you see in Ontario or the temperate forest that covers Virginia today.
-The earliest Virginians probably found bison, mastodons, and elk grazing in Virginia grasslands, and has only scattered trees for screening their approach during a hunt.
+The first Virginians arrived in the state about 15,000-20,000 years ago.
+Especially east of the Appalachians, they probably found a mixture of pines and prairie - not a thick, closed-canopy conifer forest such in Ontario or the temperate forest that covers Virginia today.
+The earliest Virginians found bison, mastodons, and elk grazing in Virginia's savannas, and had only scattered trees to screen the approach of hunters with spears.

 open forest at Jamestown, perhaps similar to vegetation density in 1607 (but trees are much smaller today)